 In response to the protection and promotion of human rights in Nigeria, a national action plan was made and left with the United Nations Human Rights Council in Geneva in July 2009.
 In this plan, a chapter was devoted to women and children.

 There has also been a national policy on Sexual Harassment in Educational Institutions.
-This includes Improved health facilities and free medical treatment for victims of domestic and sexual violence, recruitment of more female teachers, creating skill acquisition programs for girls and women, providing textbooks at subsidized rates for them.
+This includes Improved health facilities and free medical treatment for victims of domestic and sexual violence, recruitment of more female teachers, creating skill acquisition programs for girls and women, providing textbooks at subsidized rates for them and providing a sexual assault lawyer for all women who need legal assistance.

 In order to have an effective system, Judges and magistrates were continuously being trained on gender and women’s rights.